kalexmills/bidirectional-bfs/README.md

 A simple implementation of parallel [bidirectional BFS](https://en.wikipedia.org/wiki/Bidirectional_search) for point-to-point queries in graphs.
 This mostly exists to help me test my newfound knowledge of Go's concurrency patterns, but it's pretty fast too.
 The included data is one of the smaller sets (15 MB) from [the 9th DIMACS implementation challenge](http://users.diag.uniroma1.it/challenge9/download.shtml).
-The link contains bigger graphs you can try for yourself.
+The link contains bigger graphs you can download and try for yourself.

 ### Brief Explanation